- Asked by: Elaine Murray, MSP for Dumfries, Scottish Labour

 Answered by Roseanna Cunningham on 13 May 2009

-To ask the Scottish Executive whether it intends to increase the proportion of directly elected members on the Cairngorms National Park Authority Board.
+To ask the Scottish Executive whether it intends to reduce the size of the Cairngorms National Park Authority Board.

 Answer